 Varieties of Motivation

-One of the fundamental premises of the practice of Nonviolent Communication is that everything any of us ever does is an attempt to meet core human needs.
+One of the fundamental premises of the practice of Nonviolent Communication is that everything we do is an attempt to meet core human needs.
 Much can be said, and I have written about it before, about what exactly counts as a need, and the difference between needs and the many strategies we employ in our attempts to meet them.
 There is no claim within this practice that we are all the same; only that we share the same core needs, and they serve as the only reason for us to do anything.

 Feelings and Thoughts

 When we instantly translate feelings into actions, we sidestep any understanding of what we truly want.
-Because of the strength with which our feelings “command” action, we don’t have the opportunity to use feelings as what I believe they are designed for, which is to be sources of information.
-Feelings, as I have to come understand them based on reading, self-examination, and working with others, serve a signal function.
+Because of the strength with which our feelings “command” action, we don’t have the opportunity to use feelings as what they are designed for, which is to be sources of information.
+Feelings—as I have come to understand them based on reading, self-examination, and working with others—serve a signal function.
 They arise from the constant stream of data about what is happening, and our ceaseless evaluation, under the radar of our awareness, as to whether or not our needs are met.
 Listening to our feelings carefully allows us to trace them to the underlying needs that give rise to them.
 Choice lies precisely there, in the capacity to understand, access, and embrace the underlying needs.

 There are many practices that support presence, most notably varieties of meditation.
 However far we get with such practices, they don’t automatically provide access to knowing our needs.
 Without a concrete practice of aiming our attention on identifying needs, we are way more likely to link our feelings to thoughts, which are still removed from what I see as our primary, inherent motivation.